Banjska attack: Attackers

 Milan Radoičić who admitted that he organised the armed attack in Banjska.

 The identity and background of the attackers was not known publicly.
 They were described as "gunmen" and "Serbian militants".
 Prosecutor Naim Abazi confirmed that the arrested militants were Serbian citizens.
 Minister Sveçla said that six gunmen had escaped to Serbia and were receiving treatment for their injuries at a hospital in Novi Pazar.
 He demanded their extradition to Kosovo.
 He also claimed that Serbia was operating training camps for "insurgents" and said Kosovar authorities were also investigating Russian involvement in the attack.

 On 26 September, Kosovo Police unveiled drone video evidence implicating Serb List Vice-president Milan Radoičić as being part of the militant group.
 The party retains close affiliations to Serbian President Aleksandar Vučić.
 Radoičić's weapon permits were left behind.
 Later in an interview, Vučić acknowledged that Radoičić was "a freedom fighter".
 On 29 September, Radoičić took responsibility for the attack stating through a lawyer that the attack was organised without the knowledge of Serbian authorities or the Serb List, from which he resigned.
 The same day, Kosovar authorities raided properties he owned, including an lakeside villa, a penthouse apartment and a restaurant.

 On 3 October, Milan Radoičić was arrested by Serbian authorities following a police raid on his residence and other associated premises.
 Sveçla described the arrest of the latter as a "symbolic move by Serbia to alleviate Western pressure", emphasising that Kosovo will not establish good neighborly relations with Serbia as long as it "sponsors terrorism".
 The following day however, the Supreme Court in Belgrade denied a motion from the public prosecutor's office to place Radoičić in custody for 30 days and released him.

 On 11 September 2024, Kosovar authorities charged Radoičić and 44 others with violating constitutional and legal order, terrorist activity and financing and money laundering related to the attack.
 Their trial began on 9 October, with only three defendants physically present and the rest in absentia.
+On 24 April 2026, the three men, Blagoje Spasojević, Vladimir Tolić, and Dušan Maksimović, were found guilty of terrorism and "serious acts against the constitutional order and security of Kosovo".
+Spasojević and Tolić were sentenced to life while Maksimović received 30 years.